kupehtci/DOCUMENTATION/INFORMATION TECHNOLOGIES/Sharding or Replication.md

 Can have various systems:

-* Master-slave replication: a master that allows read-write with a replicated slave that is read-only.
+* <span style="color:DodgerBlue;">Master-slave replication</span>: a master that allows read-write with a replicated slave that is read-only.
-* Master-master: two masters allows read-write and synchronize the data between them.
+* <span style="color:DodgerBlue;">Master-master replication</span>: two masters allows read-write and synchronize the data between them.

+Also the volume of data replicated can differ:

+* <span style="color:SkyBlue;">Full replication</span>: the row or the table is stored at all sites
+* <span style="color:SkyBlue;">Fully redundant</span>: the whole database is stored at all sites.

+<span style="color:green;">ADVANTAGES</span>

+* Availability: data is available in several servers.
+* Parallelism: queries can be processed by various nodes at the same time.
+* Reduce data transfer: data is available locally at each site.

+<span style="color:red;">DISADVANTAGES</span>

+* Increase cost of updates
+* Increase complexity of concurrency control

-### COMPARISON
+## COMPARISON

 PURPOSE